deeksharungta/parrot/README.md

 npm run dev
 ```

-Visit `http://localhost:3000` to see your app running locally.
+Visit `http://localhost:3000` to see your app running locally..

 ## 🏗️ Architecture